sauliuz/mobilegap.net/Readme.md

 ### About MobileGap
 MobileGap is [a list of open sourced mobile application projects](http://www.mobilegap.net "list of open sourced mobile application projects") currated and managed by the community.

-MobileGap web site is an open source project project itself.
-You are welcome to contribute and add links to your open source projects by creating pull requests on GitHub.
+[MobileGap](http://www.mobilegap.net) web site is an open source project itself.
+You are welcome to contribute and add links to mobile open source projects by creating a pull request directly on this GitHub repository.

+### How to
+The content of mobilegap.net is maintained in the Markdown language.
+[Metalsmith](https://github.com/metalsmith/metalsmith) is used to build the html content from the Markdown pages in this project.

+The following will build html pages in mobilegap.net directory (you must have [NodeJS and npm installed](https://nodejs.org/en/))

+    npm install
+    node index.js

 ### Contribute to MobileGap

-The content of mobilegap.net is maintained in Markdown language.

 In order to add link to your application source code, you have to issue the pull request to update the [index.md](https://github.com/sauliuz/mobilegap.net/blob/master/markdown/index.md "add the link to your open source application") page. **Please respect the order which is based on application name**.

-MobileGap is using Metalsmith to build html site from the Markdown pages.

 If there are submissions, the code is synched one or two times per month.